hearchco/agent/src/engines/swisscows/swisscows.md

 site/tcopy.js and site/tcopy.nice.js work perfectly.

 Converting the complicated JS to Golang is hard, so we just run a JS parser in `dontaskjustenjoy.go`.

+### Parsing
+The retrieved json results have HTML tags in them.
+The current way of escaping them could be improved.